England Ireland Find Havens

 Image: Ian Stannard via CC BY SA 3.0

 Those taking either of these approaches and passing close to Hurst Point should note the position of a ledge called The Trap and avoid it.
-The Trap is a small spit of sand and gravel that varies considerably in height and extent.
+The Trap is a small spit of sand and gravel thrown up at the southern extremity of Hurst Point by a strong eddy tide on the ebb.
+The Trap varies considerably in height and extent.
+Vessels have grounded on the ledge or struck it with such force, in the run of the current, that they have been irreparably damaged and subsequently sunk.
 It causes rougher water immediately south of Hurst Castle.
-Vessels have grounded on the ledge, or struck it with such force, in the run of the current, that they have been irreparably damaged and subsequently sunk.
 On the ebb, it causes a very strong back-eddy that can attain such velocity that it is strong enough to throw a small vessel up onto Hurst Point.

 Although near the beach, deep and steep-to, The Trap is very much in the path of vessels taking the North Channel or cutting between North Head and the Shingles Banks.
-Especially those making use of the back eddy on the west side of Hurst Beach, then hugging the point to avoid a foul tide.
+Especially for those using the back eddy on the west side of Hurst Beach, then hugging the point to avoid a foul tide.

 The Trap just visible southeast of the Hurst Castle's original circular tower